 Another Optoma finds it way onto the list.
 This time it’s the Optoma HD28HDR.

 The Optoma HD28HDR, as the name indicates, works with high dynamic range video at a reasonable price.
-HDR makes a significant different in picture quality with high-end televisions but lacks the same impact when dealing with projectors.
+HDR makes a significant difference in picture quality with high-end televisions but lacks the same impact when dealing with projectors.
 Why?

 TVs can make use of hardware such as OLEDs and LED local dimming, but projectors lack this.
-Accordingly, the Optoma does not offer the large jump in picture quality that some consumers might be expecting.
-Presently, standard non-HDR video is still the norm and when dealing with this type of content, the Optoma’s performance is quite average.
-This means that the Optoma could be a good choice for you if the majority of what you watch is HDR.
-But if that is not the case, there are other models of comparable price which perform better.
+Accordingly, Optoma does not offer the large jump in picture quality that some consumers might be expecting.
+Presently, standard non-HDR video is still the norm and when dealing with this type of content, Optoma’s performance is quite average.
+This means that the Optoma could be a good choice for you if the majority of what you watch is in HDR.
+But if that is not the case, there are other models of the comparable price which perform better.
 Additionally, though it can accept and play 4K sources, it is not a true 4K projector, displaying only 1080p on-screen.

 Best Projector at Its Price

 If you are seeking something inexpensive that still offers reasonable performance, consider the BenQ HT2050A.